Nullarbor East To West – Koonalda Station S.A.

 Old Cars Koonalda Station Nullarbor Plain

-Remember, it was a dirt road all the way across.
-Rough and corrugated with reefs of rock and bull dust in the dry.
-In the wet, an ocean of mud.
 Breakdowns were common.
 Unreliable cars travelling huge distances on such a notorious road was a bad combination.
 So when a vehicle expired – a common occurrence – it would be towed in and used for spare parts.

-Ghosts Of The Past At Koonalda Station
+Ghosts Of The Past at Koonalda Station

 Koonalda’s a pretty spooky place at night.
 Wind rattling through loose corrugated iron roof sheets and doors banging on their hinges actually freaked me out a bit.
-While the place is fascinating and a stark reminder of hard times from our recent past, it’s also full of ghosts.
+For some reason, this place was getting under my skin.

-Standing at the old fuel pump, you can almost see the old Holden trundling down the highway, smothered in a cloud of dust… an old bloke wandering out of the shed in his overalls… an oily rag in his back pocket… gazing at the billowing dust in the distance across the shimmering Nullarbor Plain… waiting to see if the car turns in or continues on its way.
+Standing at the old fuel pump, you can almost see the old Holden trundling down the highway, smothered in a cloud of dust… an old bloke wandering out of the shed in his greasy overalls… an oily rag in his back pocket… gazing at the billowing dust in the distance across the shimmering Nullarbor Plain… waiting to see if the car turns in, or continues on its way.

 Fuel Pump Koonalda Station Nullarbor Plain

-Nowhere To Hide
+Nowhere to Hide

 Late in the afternoon, a strong southerly change came through.
-Now a southerly in these parts can be savage – and it was.
+Now a southerly in these parts can be savage… and it was.
 Fierce winds straight out of the Bight and no protection between the coast and our campsite.

 We thought we were clever by setting up camp behind a shed.
 It worked a treat, until the wind swung around from the east in the middle of the night.
 All of a sudden, our little oasis was exposed to the full force of an easterly gale.
-All night the camper creaked and groaned… and the orchestra of old doors banging and corrugated iron flapping away continued.

 Old Camping at Koonalda Station Nullarbor Plain